-I received an Amazon Echo for Christmas a few years ago, and I have to admit at first I was a little skeptical.
+I received an Amazon Echo for Christmas a few years ago (it’s no Echo Studio, but still…) and I have to admit, at first I was a little skeptical.
 What is all the buzz about anyway and what can I actually do with an Amazon Echo?

-I wasn’t sure it could really do more for me than Siri or my phone, but after having Alexa (cool note: that’s the voice’s name, though it’s come to stand for the device) in my home for a few years now, connected to my WiFi and linked to my Amazon account, I have to say that it’s been life-changing.
+I wasn’t sure it could really do more for me than Siri or my iPhone, but after having Alexa (reminder: that’s the voice’s name, though it’s come to stand for the device) in my home for a few years now, connected to my WiFi and linked to my Amazon account, I have to say that it’s been life-changing.

 This post has been updated for 2023

 Affiliate links in this post may generate a small commission to help support our work at no additional cost to you so thank you!

 44 Cool Alexa Skills for the Amazon Echo

 PRO TIP: if you happen to have a family member actually named Alexa — like, say, you happen to be reading this post, Alexa Chung or Alexa Ray Joel — you can change the command name in your settings to Amazon so your Alexa is not turning on every time you speak to a living, breathing Alexa.
 However if you have relatives named both Alexa and Amazon, you’re out of luck.

 Also note that some of these commands will need to be enabled in your Skills tab in the Amazon Alexa app

 Purchase streaming music on Amazon then stream it right to the excellent Bluetooth speaker in the Echo.
 Your Echo can also play content from Amazon Prime, Pandora, iHeartRadio, TuneIn, Audible and Kindle Books.
 So, pretty much anything.
 All without draining my phone battery or using up data.